hms-dbmi-cellenics/worker/README.md

 produciton instances, as well as the necessary VS Code extensions required to debug and lint code.

+TODO: talk about the version bug and how to fix it.

 Managing the containers
 -----------------------

 While in the `worker/` root folder on the host, you can use `docker-compose` as you would normally.

+For example, to run the r and python containers, you can do:

+    docker-compose up --build

+If you get an error, see the `Troubleshoooting` section for help.

-For example, to get a development log stream of both containers running, you can use:
+To get a development log stream of both containers running, you can use:

     docker-compose logs -f